A book list for coaches and leaders to develop their best selves and create great teams.

 To achieve style, begin by affecting none.

-Don’t Think of An Elephant by George Lakoff
+Don’t Think of An Elephant (George Lakoff)

 Learn how to proactively create the narrative and framing necessary to lead a successful team or campaign.